ct-js/docs.ctjs.rocks/docs/tutorials/making-games-platformer.md

 ![Adding a collision group to a template](./../images/tutorials/tutPlatformer_26.png)

-This will tell the `ct.place` catmod that this particular template belongs to a special collision group called "Solid".
+This will tell the `place` catmod that this particular template belongs to a special collision group called "Solid".
 The name of this group can be of any value, and the number of such groups is unlimited.
 For now, one group will be enough.

 Add the same line to `Rocks_Top` and `Rocks_Platform`.